 If you do not pass a module at the first attempt the you will have the opportunity to undertake a resit for no extra fee.
-The resit will need to be undertaken within the same academic year.
+The resit will need to be undertaken within the same academic year as the first attempt.